Our Processes and Procedures for disinfecting a facility

 This is what we do!
 We are here to help you minimize exposure.

-- Assess job site and determine the areas to be disinfected – while wearing full PPE.
+- Assess the job site and determine the areas to be disinfected – while wearing full PPE.

 - Ensure ventilation is on or open upon completion

-- Upon completion of job, technicians take the necessary precisions to not cross contaminate.
-This is accomplished by spraying each worker head to toe with disinfectant, disrobe, bag and seal PPE for appropriate disposal in the designated clean area.
+- Upon completion of the job, technicians take the necessary precisions to not cross-contaminate.
+This is accomplished by spraying each worker head to toe with disinfectant, disrobe, bag, and seal PPE for appropriate disposal in the designated clean area.